 Speak TO, Not ABOUT Each Other

-If a problem does arise, it is very important that you and your roommate speak openly and honestly about it.
+If a problem arises, it is very important that you and your roommate speak openly and honestly about it.
 As soon as you have a problem, discuss it with your roommate.
-It is very important not to talk bad about your roommate to others.
-It is recommended that you make an effort to consider your roommate's point of view.
+It is very important not to talk badly about your roommate to others.
+Make an effort to consider your roommate's point of view.

 Have Realistic Expectations